-Boeing envisioned the aircraft to be configured to carry 301 passengers in three cabins, with 16 in first class, 58 business class and 227 in the economy cabin.
-The aircraft could fly up to 440 in a single class, dense cabin configuration, to a range of 8,555 nautical miles or 15,843 km thanks to its impressive fuel capacity.
+The Boeing 777-200LR was a longer-range development of the original 777-200.
+Boeing envisioned the aircraft to be configured to carry 301 passengers in three cabins.
+This consisted of 16 passengers in first class, 58 in business class, and 227 in the economy cabin.
+Alternatively, the aircraft could fly up to 440 travelers in a single class, higher-density cabin configuration.

 Why was the Boeing 777-200LR unsuccessful?